Flakky/ue-blueprints-styleguide/README.md

 ```
 # Macros

 Do not use macros.
 Almost everything you can do by using functions.
 The only reason you need a macro, is to use some kind of reusable and collapsed flow control nodes.

 # Functions and Events

 Almost everything should be under functions.
 This rule created just to orginize your code better.
-If you use functions for everything, you will have all of your code separated by meamingfull groups, you will be able to easily find a piece of logic inside "Blueprints" panel in a form of a convenient list.
+If you use functions for everything, you will have all of your code separated by meamingfull actons and you will be able to easily find a piece of logic inside "Blueprints" panel in a form of a convenient list.
 If you will make everything inside an EventGraph, than you get a huge chaos, where evything is hard to find..

 Functions are also have next benifits over Events: